Derv6464/buttontime/README.md

-This tracks the time between button presses
+Times the amount of time a button was held on a Micro:Bit

 ## Use as Extension